Grish8/real-estate-management/README.md

-To See how the user interface of website,
+To view the user interface of the WebApp,
 <br>first run:
-npm install vite
+<br>npm install vite